DongzhenHuangfu/CarND-Behavioral-Cloning-P3/README.md

 #### 1. Model architecture

-My model consists of a convolution neural network with 3x3 and 5x5 filter sizes and depths between 3 and 64 (model.py lines 61-64)
+My model consists of a convolution neural network with 3x3 and 5x5 filter sizes and depths between 3 and 64 (model.py lines 76-80)

-The model includes RELU layers to introduce nonlinearity (code line 61-64), and the data is normalized in the model using a Keras lambda layer (code line 58).
+The model includes RELU layers to introduce nonlinearity (code line 76-88), and the data is normalized in the model using a Keras lambda layer (code line 73).

 #### 2. Reduce overfitting in the model

-The model was trained and validated on different data sets(0.3 of the data serve as the validation set) to ensure that the model was not overfitting (code line 22-55).
+The model was trained and validated on different data sets(0.3 of the data serve as the validation set) to ensure that the model was not overfitting (code line 22-67).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+The model contains dropout layers in order to reduce overfitting (model.py lines 81).

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 71).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 92).

 #### 4. Training data